 Doors open at 2:30 – General Seating

 The Riverdale Share Concert is a diverse holiday celebration held every December in Toronto’s vibrant Riverdale neighbourhood.
 It’s made possible by the contributions of residents, businesses, students, volunteers, civic leaders, and some of Toronto’s most celebrated artists.
-This 100% volunteer-run organization plans to once again raise over $30,000 and truckloads of food for families in crisis in the community in one afternoon.
-Admission is $20.00 plus a non-perishable food item.
+This 100% volunteer-run organization raised over $60,000 and truckloads of food for families in crisis in the community in one afternoon!

 348 Danforth Ave

 TREASURE ISLAND TOYS